 Education can be described as a process of development through the careful dissemination of knowledge.
 By educating an individual, the goal is to pass on some desirable information, skills, attitudes, interests, and frames of mind best for personal development.

 Etymologically, the term ‘education’, stems from the Latin word Educare, which means to train or bring out.
-Given that the term education is not just a concept, but a process that does not come to an end – an activity that goes on through a person’s lifetime with no definitive timeframe, the idea of education encompasses a lot more than to merely train.
+Given that the term education is not just a concept, but a process that does not come to an end – an activity that goes on through a person’s lifetime with no definitive timeframe, the idea of education encompasses a lot more than merely training.
 It leaves a formative effect on the minds of individuals which leaves them enlightened and improved than they were.

 According to the UNESCO Global Education Monitoring Report and Education Commission’s Learning Generation Report: